Publicly Available Projects

 Active ProjectsThese projects are still being maintained and developed.
 We are keen to hear ideas for new functionality which could be added to them.

-Bismark is a program to align bisulfite treated sequencing reads (BS-Seq) to a reference genome and perform methylation calls for every cytosine in the read in a single step.
+Bismark (Pubmed link) is a program to align bisulfite treated sequencing reads (BS-Seq) to a reference genome and perform methylation calls for every cytosine in the read in a single step.
 The output can be easily imported into a genome viewer such as SeqMonk, enabling researchers to analyse their data straight away.

 Cluster Flow is a pipeline tool for cluster envinronments.
 It manages processing pipelines and analysis modules, making routine bioinformatics analyses fast and reproducable.